grantcolley/dotnetwhat/README.md

 The [**LOH**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap) is sometimes referred to as generation 3.
 If an object is greater than or equal to 85,000 bytes in size, it's considered a large object and allocated on the [**LOH**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap).
 This number was determined by performance tuning.

-To put what goes onto the [**LOH**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap) into context, 85,000 bytes is the equivalent of the following:
+To put into context what goes onto the [**LOH**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap), 85,000 bytes is the equivalent of the following:
 |Type|85,000 bytes|
 |--------:|-------------------------------:|
 |string|9 A4 pages of text|